CANADIAN RED CROSS TRAINING PARTNER

 -

 Yes.
-Delta Emergency can provide private onsite Standard First Aid, CPR, and workplace training for employers, organizations, and private groups when scheduling, group size, and location requirements can be met.
+Delta Emergency can provide private onsite Intermediate First Aid, CPR, and AED training for workplaces and groups, depending on instructor availability, location, class size, and course requirements.

 Registration Policies